Updated on September 8th, 2023

 Should I hire an employment lawyer?

 When you believe your employer has not properly paid you, you should hire an employment lawyer.
 If your employer discriminated against you on the bases of race, religion, national origin, or gender – hire an employment lawyer to protect your interests.
+Our attorney for workers provides free consultation to file a complaint against your employer and our services require no upfront money.
+However, you may read our article on how file a complaint with the California Labor Commissioner for unpaid wages.

 How do I choose an employment lawyer?